donaldpipowitch/code-coverage-explorer/packages/code-coverage-explorer/README.md

 $ code-coverage-explorer --file /path/to/coverage.json
 ```

-This shows all files which have less than 50% of unused code by default.
+This shows all files which have less than 50% of used code by default.
 If you want to change this threshold (e.g. set it to 10%) you can do it like this:

 ```bash
 $ code-coverage-explorer --file /path/to/coverage.json --threshold 0.1